ahay/src/user/pyang/readme.txt

 Note: To make the adjoint of DLCT same as inverse, I normalized
 	the forward and inverse DLCT with a factor.

-3) 3D FD for forward modelling
+3) 2D and 3D FD for forward modelling

-Main:		MTestfd3d.c
+Main:		MTestfd2d.c, MTestfd3d.c
 Depends on: 	fd3dutil.c
 (fd3dutil.c is modified from fdutil.c in Madagascar.)

-Test file:	SConstruct.Testfd3d
+Test file:	SConstruct.Testfd2d SConstruct.Testfd3d

 ===================================================================
 The following codes are under construction.
 Be careful!